 July 20, 2016.
 Muscle Beach, an hour-long drama, landed at the USA network.
 Dwayne “The Rock” Johnson is a producer.
 It’s also set largely in Gold’s Gym, but in the ’80s.
 The Rock posted on Instagram then: “[A] colorful tribe of lost souls struggle to reinvent themselves by bench-pressing their way to a bigger, better American dream, no matter what the cost.
 As the series explores the body-obsessed fitness movement that took the nation by storm during the supersized Reagan ’80s, the excess of the era, and the many temptations of Los Angeles.
 [It] will expose the dark side of chasing dreams.”

 Over three years later, we’ve yet to hear anything more about Muscle Beach.
 USA—which embraces some edginess—seemed like a nurturing home at the time, but maybe not.
 As for Pump, the New York Post reported last August that Arnold was “in negotiations” to move it once again.
 That’s good news because grandma’s CBS never seemed like the ideal fit.

 Here’s hoping either or both projects get produced by a network or streaming service where their stories can be told without constraints.
-That doesn’t seem promising now, but things can change fast.
+That doesn’t seem likely now, but things can change fast.

 For a long time, bodybuilding was hard to wedge into a TV format.
 A sitcom in a gym?
 Sigh.
 A drama with an exhausting 22 episodes per season, each with its own story?
 Yawn.
 But today with short seasons, serial plots, and adult content at places like FX, Netflix, and HBO, it’s easier to envision it working—with the right people behind the scenes and on the screen.
 Here’s an idea: Arnold and the Rock join forces and tell the tale of Venice bodybuilding in decades: ’60s in season one, ’70s in the next, ’80s in the third.